Caripson/ProML/docs/clear_block_structure.md

 **Core Principle:** A prompt's components should be organized into a standardized, logical sequence of blocks.
 This makes prompts easier to read, write, and parse for both humans and machines.

-PromptLang enforces a consistent structure, which acts as a mental scaffold for the prompt author and a predictable format for tooling.
+ProML enforces a consistent structure, which acts as a mental scaffold for the prompt author and a predictable format for tooling.

 ## Why it Matters